 - Display Ads to Match: You can easily make a connection with your audience when you pair a video with your display ads to show your brand message or run a demo with your products and services.

 Now, we’ll move on to the ten most common mistakes that marketers do when using Amazon Advertising.

 Keyword research is a key component of Amazon Sponsored Products.
 A poor selection of these keywords can negatively affect your ad campaign, which eventually leads to higher aCoS and lower sales.

-For instance, you’re bidding on the keyword. “green sweater,” but you’re not actually selling a green one, you’ll gain clicks, but not conversions which could negatively hurt your chances of prospects converting.
+For instance, if you’re bidding on the keyword. “green sweater,” but you’re not actually selling a green one, you’ll gain clicks but not conversions, which could negatively hurt your chances of prospects converting.
 So, the key here is to bid on keywords that you think are most relevant to your product.
 Also, check out the best digital marketing tools in the market.

 2. Neglecting Negative Keywords

 Negative keywords have the potential to become Amazon’s pay-per-click advantage.
 Marketers who use them could decrease their overall ad costs without reducing visibility and conversions for prospects that are considered relevant.

 For instance, if the marketer is selling wine glasses and is bidding on the keyword “glasses,” with a broad match, users could type the term “eyeglasses,” and the ad could populate.

 But when users accidentally click on that ad, they’re charged for a click.
 As often as you can, add and subtract negative keywords so that you can steer away from unrelated clicks that don’t bring revenue to your business.